 The regulations for a Tow Truck Driver are pretty standard throughout the U.S. However, the requirements for being a tow truck driver differ slightly from state to state.
 While some may not request that you meet tow truck license requirements and pass a series of tests, most states will.
+Luckily there are many trade schools for CDL no ged with good reputations to choose from.
 Once you’ve passed all your tests, you’ll be well on your way to tow truck driving.
 Be sure to use the U.S. Department of Transportation as a point of contact to familiarize yourself with your state’s rules and regulations.
 You’ll want to stay compliant with DOT regulations for Tow Truck drivers.
 Let’s take a closer look at the requirements potential tow truck drivers must follow:

 - Appropriate Age:One of the most basic requirements to qualify as a certified tow driver is that you’re at least 18 years old.
 Though, most companies don’t want someone who’s still wet behind the ears.
 In fact, they’d prefer a driver that’s between 21 to 25-years-old and has a little bit more experience.

 - Physical Fitness:Additionally, you’ll need to be in good physical health.
 You don’t have to worry about working out to the extreme like the celebrities who star in Marvel and DC films.
 Though, you do need to have enough strength to shovel a car out of the snow in a snowstorm.
 Towing also involves lifting and operating heavy machinery.
 Additionally, you must have great vision and hearing in order to stay vigilant of your surroundings at the accident site.